Edgefest 2020 is going virtual!

 The third presentation, on December 18, will offer two national artists; first an Edgefest debut featuring virtuoso trombonist, Jen Baker, who will demonstrate her mastery of so-called extended techniques, including the use of simultaneous multiple sounds, as part of her Silo project; performance inside a Michigan Silo!
 Next a rare solo appearance by the trumpet hero Dave Douglas, who has appeared at Edgefest several times from the very first years.

-Preceding them will be two great Detroit artists, Kenny Greene and Rafael Statin.
+Preceding them will be Detroit artist, Rafael Statin.

-Another solo recital will herald the new year on January 22 performed by trumpeter Jaimie Branch, another musician who has been prominently featured at earlier editions of the festival.
+Another recital will herald the new year on January 22 performed by trumpeter, Jaimie Branch, and reedist, Andrew Bishop, musicians who has been prominently featured at earlier editions of the festival.

 Made possible with generous support from Keith Martin.